 The goal of this initiative is to leverage existing networks and create new ones in order to raise awareness among community stakeholders of the diverse capabilities and availability of research in our region.

 Champion: Jim Powell

-Market the unique geographic, natural and infrastructure features of our region to public and private sector researchers/entities
+- Market the unique natural and socio-economic features of our region to public and private sector researchers/entities

-The objective of this initiative is to strengthen relationships within the existing regional network of research facilities in Southeast Alaska, elevate network visibility and profiles, make improvements in local infrastructure, and adopt institutional practices that allow sharing of facilities and logistics support.
+The objective of this initiative is to strengthen relationships within the existing regional network of research facilities in Southeast Alaska, elevate network visibility and profiles, make improvements in local infrastructure (i.e. visiting scientists’ quarters), and adopt institutional practices that allow sharing of facilities (e.g., laboratory space) and logistics support.